Why Experiments Fail Without Strategy

 The core structure is simple, but skipping a step will cost you:

-2. Pre-commit to metrics -- One primary metric for success, plus guardrails so you do not win in one area and damage another.
+- Pre-commit to metrics - One primary metric for success, plus guardrails so you don't win in one area and damage another.

 At a civic-tech startup, we tested a new municipal service onboarding flow.
 We thought our simplified version would get more first-time users to complete sign-up.
-It did not.
+It didn't.
 Completion dropped by 12 percent.
 The cause?
 Our simplification hid key eligibility info, so people bailed mid-way.
 That was humbling and valuable.

-The goal is not to win every test.
-It is to learn enough to make better calls next time.
+The goal isn't to win every test.
+It's to learn enough to make better calls next time.

 When Not to A/B Test